Cap table for Seed-Funded Startups

 What Happens to Your Cap Table after Seed Funding?

-After raising seed funding, several key changes occur to a company’s cap table:
+Several key changes occur to a company’s cap table are:

 - Dilution of existing shareholders – The ownership percentages of existing shareholders (typically founders and early employees) are reduced as new shares are issued to seed investors.